 Ideas for using mens ties in quilts and other creative sewing projects.

 Have you ever been to a garage sale or auction and seen a box full of old silk ties?
 The fabric in them called to you but you didn’t know what to do with them, so you passed them by.
 If that memory still haunts you, go ahead and buy them next time!
 Use these tips for making projects out of mens ties.

 Silk ties come in different sizes, styles and weights.
 Try to work with all the same weight if you can.
 Carefully unpick the stitches on the back of the tie when you take it apart.
 Remove the lining and the label and save it for use in another project.
 You should get about an eighth of a yard of silk fabric to work with.
 Check it over for stains or holes.
 It's always risky washing silk.
 Test a small area first.
 You might be happier just cutting around any stained area, or maybe appliquéing the label over the hole.
 If the front of the tie is stained, check the back.
 Sometimes the pattern on the back is just as interesting as the design on the front.

 Should you cut off the triangle end?
 That depends on what pattern you choose.
-A Dresden Plate design or a three dimensional Dahlia can use the end pieces intact.
+A Dresden Plate design or a three dimensional Dahlia Click on the thumbnail to see this quilt up close can use the end pieces intact.
 To avoid cutting your ties, try a Dresden Plate or Sunburst design.
 Leave the end of the tie intact and just sew the edges to a foundation for a three dimensional effect.
 Why not put the tie label in the center of each circle?
 Click on the picture thumbnail to the left to see one made by Sr Clementine, CSJ, Rochester NY.